SandyGCabanes/Synthetic-Dataset-Generation-Using-R-Bayes-Algorithm/README.md

 # Synthetic Data Generation & Validation Using R's bnlearn Package

-## Objective
+## Why This Project Exists:
 Turn sensitive survey responses into **privacy‑safe synthetic datasets** while keeping the statistical patterns intact.
 The goal: allow analysis, sharing, and portfolio demonstration **without exposing any respondent’s real data**.

 ---

-## Action from Results
+## What This Project Produces and Whom This is For:
-- Share the synthetic dataset outputs publicly without any privacy risk.
+- The end product is a synthetic dataset that can be shared publicly without any privacy risk.
-- Add to workflow for the next wave of surveys in the Data Engineering Pilipinas group.
+- For my current workflow as Survey Lead for the Data Engineering Pilipinas group.

 ---